blackingg/blackingg/README.md

   openTo: [
     "Teaming up on fun projects",
-    "Frontend convos & code jams",
+    "Nerd convos & code jams",
-    "Learning Three.js with some Afrobeats in the background", "Putting you on the best tracks you’ve never heard — I’ve got good taste, trust me " ]
+    "Learning Three.js with good music in the background", "Putting you on the best tracks you’ve never heard — I’ve got good taste, trust me " ]
 };